SherG/tester1/site/content/_index.md

   heading: Why ISF?
   text: >-
     Inner Strength Fitness is for the health-conscious New Yorker who wants a smart solution for total body fitness.
-Our personal training is provided at 3 private gyms.
-Or at your home.
+Get personal training at 3 private gyms or your residence.
 intro:
   heading: What we offer
   text: >-